-The City reached an agreement in November 2002 after extensive discussions with the Maine DOT for the trains to pass through the Bayside area adjacent to I-295.
+The City reached an agreement in November 2002 after extensive discussions with the MaineDOT for passage of trains to pass through the Bayside area adjacent to I-295.
 The agreement allows the left turn movements referenced above, with the understanding that if vehicles queue up the ramps onto I-295 thirty or more times in one year, then the left turns will be eliminated one at a time.
 A copy of the Agreement is included in the Appendix to this study and additional highlights of the plan are summarized below:

-- The addition of a lane to the I-295 northbound and southbound off-ramps by the Maine DOT. - Installation of a traffic signal at the Northbound and Southbound off ramps improvements to the intersection of Franklin Street and Marginal Way by the Maine DOT. - > Construction of an additional right-turn lane from Marginal Way to Franklin Street. - The Maine DOT will initiate a study of I-295 to develop long range traffic management alternatives. - > The Maine DOT will review the hours of operation with the operator to see if changes can be made to minimize impacts to the adjacent street system. - > The Maine DOT will review their traffic movement permit process to limit the scope of roadway work required to minimize impacts from developments.
+- > The addition of a lane to the I-295 northbound and southbound off-ramps by the MaineDOT. - ➤ Installation of a traffic signal at the northbound and southbound off ramps improvements to the northeast of Franklin Street and Marginal Way by the MaineDOT. - > Construction of an additional right-turn lane from Marginal Way to Franklin Street. - ➤ The MaineDOT will initiate a study of I-295 to develop long range traffic management alternatives. - ➤ The MaineDOT will review the hours of operation with the operator of the train to see if changes can be made to minimize impacts to the adjacent street system. - ➤ The MaineDOT will review their traffic movement permit process to limit the scope of roadway work required to minimize impacts from developments.

 In order to preserve the left turns as long as possible, it is recommended that variable message signs be employed.
-Variable message signs could be placed on I-295 prior to the southbound Washington Avenue exit and on Franklin Street Arterial outbound prior to Fox Street to alert people that a train is crossing Franklin Street Arterial.
+Variable message signs could be placed on I-295 prior to the southbound Washington Avenue exit and on Franklin Street Arterial outbound prior to Somerset Street to alert people that a train is crossing Franklin Street Arterial.
 With variable message signs located on I-295 vehicles could use the Washington Street exit to access Franklin Street Arterial via Fox Street and Anderson Street.
 With variable message signs on I-295 vehicles may choose to use a different route altogether, such as exiting at Congress Street and using the I-295 connector road to access the Peninsula.